amidos2006/pcg_benchmark/pcg_benchmark/probs/smb/README.md

 - The level has to be beatable by the A* agent

 ## Diversity Measurement
 To pass the diversity criteria, the distance between the locations that each player visit in both maps.
-If the maps are not playable they are considered not different.
+If the player can't move at all, the maps are considered not different.

 ## Controlability Measurement
 To pass the controlability criteria, you need to make sure that the number of collected treasures and the solution length is close to the controlability provided parameters.